vasilevich/ical.js/readme.md

 ## Install - Node.js ##

-ical.js is availble on npm:
+ical.js is availble on npm but it seems to be buggy, and not work in webpack setup, so I removed a few useless modules and stuff such as the module 'request' , 'rrule' and deleted some useless files so now it compiles in the browser no problem.

 ## NPM INSTALL
     npm install git+https://git@github.com/vasilevich/ical.js.git